-Qu’est-ce que c’est?
-I ask my guide pointing up at the sky.
+“Qu’est-ce que c’est?”
+I ask my guide, pointing up at the sky.

 “A stork!”
 I yell, flailing my hands.
 The driver is still not paying attention to me as yet another tipsy, tired donkey steps into the traffic.
-I recognize the bird as a stork because it looks just like the ones depicted on greeting cards carrying a baby dangling in a diaper from their beaks.
+I recognize the bird as a stork because it looks just like the ones depicted on greeting cards carrying a baby dangling in a cloth diaper from their beaks.

 Another stork lifts off from lush cattail reeds crowding the murky stream that runs down the wadi (riverbed) next to the road.
-The sky is filling with storks.
-Clouds of swallows converge mingling with the giant, wheeling birds.
-A hawk hovers—a still point in the dance of the birds—and then to punctuate the grays of the stork, the tans of the hawk, and silver blues of swallows’ wings glinting in the harsh sunlight, a troupe of pure-white ibis lift off from the reeds and join the circling celebration of birds overhead.
+The sky is filling with storks, and clouds of swallows converge, mingling with the giant, wheeling birds.
+A hawk hovers—a still point in the dance of the birds—and then, to punctuate the grays of the stork, the tans of the hawk, and silver-blues of swallows’ wings glinting in the harsh sunlight, a troupe of pure-white ibis lift off from the reeds and join the circling celebration of birds overhead.

-I crane my neck in wonder, amazed that these birds are abundant in Fez, in Morocco, in a modern era when pesticides and herbicides have eliminated many species.
+I crane my neck in wonder, amazed that these birds are abundant in Fez, in a modern era when pesticides and herbicides have eliminated many species.
 I feel the timeless being of birds.
 Clouds and carpets of birds.
 The trill and twitter of birdsong alive and well.

-Alhamdulillah!, I exclaim.
-As I say this beautiful Arabic word that means “praise be to God,” my driver looks up at the circling birds and smiling, says, Allah ho Akba—God is great.
+“Alhamdulillah!”
+I exclaim.
+As I say this beautiful Arabic word that means “praise be to God,” my driver looks up at the circling birds and, smiling, says, “Allah ho Akbar”—God is great.

 The photo is taken from a lovely rooftop restaurant in Fez that provided not only exceptional wine and food, but at sunset was the perfect place to watch the dance of the birds overhead as they flew home to roost.
 Latifa, whose family has lived in Fez for many generations, enjoyed their choreography as much as I did and joined me nightly for the show.